hhe1667/traffic-sign-classifier/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are 6 traffic signs that I found on the web by Google image search:
+I downloaded 6 traffic signs on the web by Google image search.
+The new images are different from the training set as follows.
+* The new images are much larger 380x380 vs 32x32.
+* The new images has no background, while the training set were captured from real world.
+* The pedestrian sign contains crosswalk.

 ![no-entry.jpg](data/no-entry.jpg) ![pedestrians.jpg](data/pedestrians.jpg) ![speed-limit-30.jpeg](data/speed-limit-30.jpeg)
 ![stop_sign.jpg](data/stop_sign.jpg) ![warning.png](data/warning.png) ![yield.jpg](data/yield.jpg)